webfp/tor-browser-selenium/README.md

 Make sure your [Selenium](http://www.seleniumhq.org/) version supports the Firefox version on which the Tor Browser you are using is based.

-Also, the system (OS, libraries, etc.) should support the Tor Browser versions being used and have `python` and `easy_install` installed.
-In Linux you can do this with:
+Also, the system (OS, libraries, etc.) should support the Tor Browser versions being used and have `Python` installed.
+For the installation you may need to install other dependencies.
+In Linux you can install everything you need by running this command:

-`sudo apt-get install python python-setuptools`
+`sudo apt-get install python python-setuptools git xvfb`

 ## Installation